 Jersey has its own International Airport while a ferry service to Jersey, from the UK, and on to France is operated by Condor Ferries catering for both foot and vehicle passengers.

-Copyright © 2021 Sark Chief Pleas - All Rights Reserved.
+Copyright © 2025 Chief Pleas of sark - All Rights Reserved.